expressjs/expressjs.com/en/guide/error-handling.md

 }
 ```

-If you have a route handler with multiple callback functions you can use the `route` parameter to skip to the next route handler.
+If you have a route handler with multiple callback functions, you can use the `route` parameter to skip to the next route handler.
 For example:

 ```js
 app.get('/a_route_behind_paywall',